jedwards4b/cime/doc/source/users_guide/cime-change-namelist.rst

       > ./case.build

    .. warning:: The case.build script can be compute intensive and may not be suitable to run on a login node.
 As an alternative you would submit this job to an interactive queue.
-                For example, on the NCAR cheyenne platform, you would use **qcmd -- ./case.build** to do this.
+                For example, on the NCAR derecho platform, you would use **qcmd -- ./case.build** to do this.

 3. In your case directory, set the job to run 12 model months, set the wallclock time, and submit the job.